 I am interested in work-study...how do I get it?

-I was awarded work-study, how do I accept it?
+I was offered work-study, how do I accept it?

 There is additional paperwork once you have secured a position (see I found a job on campus...now what?).

-International students must contact International Programs to receive a work-study award.
+International students must contact International Programs to receive a work-study offer.

 I accepted work-study...now what?